-Problems from the procedure are rare, but all procedures have some risk.
-Your child's doctor will review possible problems such as:
+Problems are rare, but all procedures have some risk.
+The doctor will go over some problems that could happen, such as:

-General anesthesia will block pain and keep your child asleep.
+General anesthesia will be used.
+Your child will be asleep.

-About 1 hour per testicle.
-In most cases, your child can go home on the same day.
-If they have problems, they may need to stay longer.
+Most children can go home the same day.
+If your child has problems, they may need to stay longer.

-During your child's stay, the healthcare staff will also take steps to lower the chance of infection such as:
+During your stay, the hospital staff will take steps to lower your risk of infection, such as:

-There are also steps you can take to lower your child's chance of infection such as:
+There are also steps you can take to lower your risk of infection, such as:

-If you think your child has an emergency, call for emergency medical services right away.
+If you think your child has an emergency, call for medical help right away.